Photoluminescence from metal nanostructures -- dependence on size: Results

 Lastly, our theoretical prediction of PL are compared with the PL measurements by Lin {\em et al.}~\cite{intraband_PL_Xiamen}.
 This work showed the spectrally-integrated PL from single nanorods of different lengths with constant diameter along their main axis.
-In contrast to the nanospheres (and in similarity to layers, shown later), the PL monotonically decreases with nanorod length.
+In contrast to the nanospheres (and in similarity to films, shown later), the PL monotonically decreases with nanorod length.
 These results are reproduced in Fig.~\ref{Fig.Exp_sphere}(c) along with the theoretical prediction, i.e.,~the spectral integration of Eq.~(\ref{Eq:P_em_main}).
 The optical response is calculated in COMSOL, where the substrate refractive index is $n = 1.45$ and the permittivity of the silver rods is taken from~\onlinecite{optic_constant_noble_metals}.
 The temperature is estimated with an approximate expression~\cite{thermo-plasmonics-basics} and remains close to the ambient temperature (0.1\% variation) for the laser illumination intensity considered ($I_{in} = 3$ mW/cm$^2$).
 Good qualitative agreement is obtained for nanorods longer than $72$~nm, however, our prediction underestimates the PL for shorter nanorods, thus providing only a qualitative match for this regime (specifically, in a 30 nm wide wavelength range close to the pump).
-A similar observation was recently reported above the pump wavelength~\cite{Pelous-Greffet}, necessitating a phenomenological adjustment of the theoretical prediction.
+A similar observation was recently reported above the pump wavelength {\XYZ for Au rods~\cite{Pelous-Greffet}; in that case, the discrepancy between theory and measurements was ascribed to interband transitions.}

 Remarkably, while our theory~(\ref{Eq:P_em_main}) includes only emission events occurring in the conduction band, it successfully predicts the dependence of the emission on the particle size even in spectral regimes where interband emission events should occur (specifically, for the spheres and nano-disks (Fig.~\ref{Fig.Exp_sphere}(a)-(b), respectively).
 This implies that, in these cases, interband transitions modify the emission features in a modest quantitative manner, but not qualitatively.
-We expect that inclusion of such transitions may yield a better quantitative match to the experimental results.
+We expect that inclusion of such transitions may yield a better quantitative match to the experimental results{\XYZ, due to a better match of the permittivity and non-thermal electron distribution}.